Bariatric Skin Conditions: Treatment Tips for the Caregiver

 When skin cells are constantly wet, from water or sweat, they become water-logged in a sense.
 The barrier between cells starts to break down, allowing the microbes that water and sweat carry to enter the epidermal layers.
 These microbes set up house and start to breed in the moist, and often dark, conditions.
 Once a skin condition like this has started, it is difficult to stop.

 Moisture is not the only way skin infections begin.
 Chafing from the skin rubbing together causes the skin to break down over time.
 Chafing from adult diapers, or from too-tight underwear, also irritates the skin.

 Pressure sores erupt when a person has not moved from the same chair or couch, or is not turned in bed, every few hours.
 A pressure sore is skin breakdown caused by the constant weight of the entire body on a small part of the body (like the weight of a person’s entire body constantly pressing on the legs or buttocks).
 If a person is unable to move regularly, or is bed-ridden, pressure sores can occur.
-Specialty bariatric gel cushions are available to prevent these kinds of wounds.

 Contact dermatitis from an allergic reaction to latex or aloe in a product can also irritate the skin and, if prolonged, can cause it to breakdown.
 An allergic reaction does not always have to be a severe anaphylactic reaction for it to be troublesome.
 Over time these allergies can do long term damage on the cellular level.